laminas/laminas-view/doc/book/helpers/base-path.md

 (usually inside an `href` attribute) in order for paths to resources to be correct.

-If you're running a zend-mvc application, `basePath()` will point to the `public` folder of the application's root.
+If you're running a laminas-mvc application, `basePath()` will point to the `public` folder of the application's root.

 ## Basic Usage